bansal-hardik/bansal-hardik.github.io/README.md

    C++,
    Python,
    Machine Learning,
-   Deep Learning
+   Deep Learning,
+   Precision Time Protocol,
+   Firmware Development
 </p>

 ---

 ## Experience

+### SENIOR SOFTWARE-FIRMWARE ENGINEER

+#### MARVELL SEMICONDUCTOR
+Working on Precision Time Protocol in Automotive Domain.
+Involve in Firmware Development for Automtive Switch Development.

 ### SOFTWARE-FIRMWARE INTERN

 #### MARVELL SEMICONDUCTOR
 Working on creating tools and framework for the Business Units.
 Participating in creating unit tests and development of the product.
 Involved in the maintainability of the documentation of the product.

 ### **ENGINEER (DOTNET CORE DEVELOPER)**